tbranyen/backbone.layoutmanager/README.md

 ### Create and render a layout ###

-Each LayoutManager associated, via the `template` property.
+Each LayoutManager can associate a template via the `template` property.
 This name by default is a jQuery selector, but if you have a custom configuration this could potentially be a filename or JST function name.

 **Never under any circumstances nest LayoutManagers.**  This is not a supported API feature and it will cause infinte loops.
 If you want to have sub layouts,